 Working with user interfaces in virtual reality (VR) is a complex and multifaceted task that requires a deep understanding of both traditional user-interface design principles and the unique challenges and opportunities presented by the VR medium.
 Unlike traditional 2D interfaces, VR interfaces must be designed to work in a fully immersive environment where users are free to move their head and hands in 3D space.
 This means that designers must create interfaces that are intuitive and easy to use, while also being visually engaging and fitting seamlessly into the VR experience.

-One of the key considerations when designing VR interfaces is depth perception.
+One of the key considerations when designing VR interfaces is depth perception (Figure 3.2).
 In a traditional 2D interface, objects appear on a flat screen, and the user perceives depth through perspective cues.
 However, in VR, objects have actual depth and occupy a 3D space, which can make it challenging to create interfaces that are easy to navigate and understand.
 Designers must carefully consider the placement and orientation of interface elements, such as buttons and menus, to ensure that they are visible and easy to interact with.